RePIC: Reinforced Post-Training for Personalizing Multi-Modal Language Models: Method

 \subsection{Preliminary: Group Relative Policy Optimization (GRPO)}

 GRPO~\cite{shao2024deepseekmath} is an improved RL algorithm of PPO~\cite{schulman2017proximal} that exploits the rewards and introduces group-based learning based on relative preferences.
-Specifically, as shown in Eq. (\ref{eq:grpo}), it optimizes a clipped surrogate objective, similar to PPO, while simultaneously minimizing the KL divergence between the current and reference policies.
-For each state, a reference policy $\pi_{\theta_{\text{ref}}}$ samples a group of responses $\{ o_i \}_{i=1}^{G}$ and their corresponding rewards $\{ R_i \}_{i=1}^{G}$, for the given question-answer pair $(q,a)$.
-Then, their rewards are normalized based on relative quality within the group as follows:
+Specifically, as shown in Eq.
+(1), it optimizes a clipped surrogate objective, similar to PPO, while simultaneously minimizing the Kullback-Leibler (KL) Divergence between the current and reference policies.
+For each state, a task $q$ is sampled from the distribution $\mathcal{Q}$, and the policy model $\pi_{\theta_{\text{old}}}$ generates a set of $G$ responses, denoted as $\{ o_i \}_{i=1}^{G}$, which are referred to as rollouts.
+Then, each response is assigned with a corresponding reward $\{ r_i \}_{i=1}^{G}$.
+This process can be formulated as follows: where the importance of sampling ratio $r^{i}_{t}(\theta)$=$\frac{\pi_{\theta}(o_{i,t} \mid q, o_{i,<t})}{\pi_{\theta_{\text{old}}}(o_{i,t} \mid q, o_{i,<t})}$, $\hat{A}_t^i$ is the normalized advantage with $\mu$ and $\sigma$ being the mean and standard deviation of a group of rewards.
+Here, $\beta$ controls the strength of the KL-regularization.